17 curated questions with reference answer keys

 The same system design questions asked at Google, Meta, Amazon, and top tech companies — organized by difficulty.
-Practice each one on an interactive whiteboard and compare your solution to an expert answer key.
+Practice each one on an interactive whiteboard and compare your solution to a reference answer key.

 Build a distributed rate limiting system that protects APIs from abuse.
 Discuss token bucket vs sliding window algorithms, Redis-backed counters, and edge cases at scale.